Total Shoulder Replacement Surgery

 About the procedure

-During a shoulder replacement, the old damaged bone and cartilage are removed and replaced.
-Typically, a metal ball replaces the humeral head (ball), and a plastic concave disc replaces the glenoid (socket).
-The metal ball is attached to a stem that is placed in the healthy bone of the humerus.
+During a shoulder replacement the old, damaged bone and cartilage are removed and replaced with metal and plastic components.
 All of this work is performed through a four- to five-inch incision on the front of the shoulder.

 There are several different types of shoulder replacements.
 Your orthopedic specialist will discuss with you the type that he or she feels will yield the best outcome.
 Typically, both the humerus and glenoid are replaced.
 There are also instances where only the humeral head is replaced.
 This decision is usually made during surgery and is based upon the quality of the cartilage surrounding the glenoid.

-- You must have a pre-op history and physical with your primary care provider within 30 days of surgery.
+- You must have a preoperative (pre-op) history and physical with your primary care provider within 30 days of surgery.
 The results should be faxed to the facility where your surgery is scheduled, and you should bring a physical copy of the original form with you to surgery.

-- Discontinue the use of vitamin E three weeks prior to surgery.
+- Discontinue the use of vitamin E three weeks before surgery.

 - Prepare your house for your return after surgery.
 Simple things like cleaning up any clutter on the floor, clearing space to maneuver a walker, and placing a chair in your shower stall can all help decrease the risk of an accidental fall.

 - Any dental procedures need to be completed at least one month in advance of your surgery.
-In these types of procedures, bacteria can enter the bloodstream, causing infection and dramatically affecting your chances for a successful outcome.
+In dental procedures, bacteria can enter the bloodstream, causing infection and dramatically affecting your chances for a successful surgical outcome.

-- Notify your specialist if you become ill with a cold, fever, congestions, etc. the week prior to surgery.
-These conditions may require the rescheduling of your surgery.
+- Notify your specialist if you become ill with a cold, fever, congestion, etc., the week before surgery.
+We may need to reschedule your surgery.

-The following will need to be done in the days leading up to your surgery:
+The following will need to be done in the days before surgery:

-- Alcohol consumption is prohibited 24 hours prior to surgery.
+- Do not drink alcohol for 24 hours prior to surgery.

-- Do not take any acetaminophen, ibuprofen, or other pain medications after midnight the night before your surgery.
+- Do not take any acetaminophen (Tylenol), ibuprofen (Advil), or other pain medications after midnight the night before your surgery.

 - A nurse from the hospital or surgery center will contact you 24 hours prior to surgery to tell you at what time your surgery is scheduled and to answer any questions you may have.